dekitsuneco/desktop-tic-tac-toe/README.md

-# desktop-tic-tac-toe
+# Desktop Tic-tac-toe
-Desktop version of tic-tac-toe game.
+Desktop version of tic-tac-toe game made with the use of Windows Forms.
 You play against the unbeatable AI.

-Code is structured based on OOP principles.
+Made as a part of learning OOP principles process.